I have seen all those commercials where I can build my own website for free. Why shouldn’t I just do that?

-No, they are not as expensive as a house, but the cost will depend on what you want in your website.
+No, a website is not as expensive as a house, but the cost will depend on what you want in your website.

 Our web projects are custom designs and since everyone’s needs are different we cannot give you a one-size-fits-all price.
 Each project is quoted on an individual basis after we discuss your needs.

 Should I just choose the cheapest option and go with that?

 An old friend once pointed this out to me – “You Get What You Pay For.”
 If your website is costing you too little (or free), then chances are your your website will not give you the results you need.
 Stop being cheap – your website is an extension of your business on the Internet and the whole world can see it!
 If you choose that cheap developer that you found on Craigslist, eventually you might just come crawling back to the web designer that you thought was too expensive because you ‘got what you paid for’, only now you’ll have to pay for a good web designer plus the money you wasted on your really cheap web site.
 This includes those ‘free’ websites offered by many companies now. (see above)

 My friend offered to make me a website for free (or really cheap).
 Why should I turn that down?

 You do not want to hire someone who does web design in their spare time, as a side job, or as a favor to friends and family.
 They will eventually become too busy with their full time job to finish your project, or to respond to your questions.
 Hire someone who has their own website, with a portfolio of the work they have completed for clients, and references… preferably not someone you found on Craigslist or someone from another country who has convinced you they can do it cheaper.
 You want a designer who is reliable, with verifiable references and local.

 Why can’t I just build my own website?